Code of conduct

 - be free from any form of discrimination, victimisation, harassment or bullying;

 - enjoy an environment free from unwelcome behaviour, inappropriate language and unsuitable imagery.

-The members of the code of conduct workgroup are:
+The members of the code of conduct team are:

 Furthermore, participants are hereby reminded that they should abide by the laws of the country hosting EuroSciPy, with discrimination and harassment being against the law.
 Cases of law-breaking actions shall be reported to the police.